darrenburgess/javascript-210/array_notes.md

 ### Function Declarations and Expressions
   * a function *declaration* uses the `function` keyword to define a variable to hold the function code
-  * function declarations obey the scoping rules
+  * function declarations obey scoping rules
   * in this example we create an anonymous (unnamed) function add asign it to the variable `speak`
   * `speak` can then be used to invoke the function